Abraham Lincoln History Timeline and Biographies

 Assassination of Abraham Lincoln

-On April 14, 1865, Abraham Lincoln was shot by John Wilkes Booth at Ford's Theatre and died the following day, marking the first assassination of a U.S. president.
+On April 14, 1865, Abraham Lincoln was assassinated by John Wilkes Booth while attending a play at Ford's Theatre in Washington, D.C.
+He died the following day, marking a tragic end to his life and presidency.

 Download History Timeline